If you require an interpreter to help you make a complaint call 01243 777100 and ask to use the Telephone Interpreting Service.

 Your submission will usually be dealt with, at the first stage of the procedure, by the manager responsible for the service.

-At each stage, unless we have acknowledged receipt with a phone call, we will acknowledge complaints in writing within 3 working days of receiving them.
+At each stage, unless we have acknowledged receipt with a phone call, we will acknowledge complaints in writing within three working days of receiving them.
 This will usually include a summary of your complaint, contact details of the person who will investigate and when this will be done.

 We aim to reply fully, in writing, within 10 working days of receiving complaints, although this may extend to 20 working days for more complex complaints.